mviereck/runx/README.md

 `runx` allows to easily run Linux GUI applications on MS Windows.

 Background:
- - `runx` starts an X server, either VcXsrv or XWin, to provide a graphical environment for Linux applications.
+ - `runx` starts an X server, either *VcXsrv* or *XWin*, to provide a graphical environment for Linux applications.
  - `runx` creates an authorization cookie to restrict access to the X server to allowed clients only.
  - `runx` runs the desired Linux GUI application with the credentials needed to access the X server.